 As much as communication should have been a top priority among teams’ pre-pandemic, it’s even more of a necessity now.
 Leaders should communicate to their teams about any important organizational changes or updates, as well as clarify what the team should be prioritizing throughout their work week.
 There is so much that is unknown in the world, effective communication will help to minimize, at least, the unknowns in the workplace.

 Remember that communication requires two parts: speaking and listening.
 The ladder half is often overlooked but is critical in order to build good relationships in the workplace.
 Leaders should ensure that their teams know that they are there to listen and they aim to listen to understand.
-Having an empathetic leader to talk to can alleviate a lot of workplace stress and can contribute to an overall better mental health.
+Having an empathetic leader to talk to can alleviate a lot of workplace stress and can contribute to overall better mental health.

 Additionally, communicate about resources that are available to them to support their mental health.
 Team members need to know about resources that are available to them to seek help from.
 Supporting team members’ mental health can only be taken so far by leadership.
 Leaders need to communicate with their team about other resources that are available to them.